Skip to Main Content

 Beware of This Toxic Mold

-The most toxic type of mold found growing indoors is Stachybotrys chartarum.
+The fourth most common and most toxic type of mold found growing indoors is Stachybotrys chartarum.
 Often called “black mold,” it is a dangerous, toxic mold.
 Luckily, this type of mold growth indoors is rare.
 It is most often caused by long-term moisture in a home.
 For example, a home that has been empty for months without good air circulation or that has a leaky pipe could have toxic black mold.

 It is very difficult to identify the difference between black mold and many of the other common types of mold that grow indoors.
-Toxic black mold is green-ish black in color and can produce a musty or rotten smell, what we think of as a “musty-smelling basement.”
+Toxic black mold is greenish-black in color and can produce a musty or rotten smell, what we think of as a “musty-smelling basement.”
 It can be found on water-damaged materials that have been damp for longer than 24 hours.

 Mold can harm your health even if you can’t see it.
 That’s why it’s important to stop its growth before it starts.
 The best way to stop mold from growing in your home is to reduce moisture inside the home.